jiedali/msia490-nlp-news-summarization/README.md

 ## Instructions on How to Run the app

-Follow instructions below to run the app and generate a summary of your own news article!
+Follow instructions below to run the app and generate a summary of your own choice of news article!

 #### After download the repo, first install the required packages